Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/index.md

-# What is this?
+# What is WhisperRealtime?

+[Whisper-based Real-time Speech Recognition](https://www.unrealengine.com/marketplace/product/d293a6a427c94831888ca0f47bc5939b), or `WhisperRealtime` for short, is an Unreal Engine plugin for real-time speech-to-text transcription and translation with multi-language support, based on OpenAI's Whisper model.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hiLW7y5wrxs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-An Unreal Engine code plugin for real-time speech recognition, based on OpenAI's Whisper model.

-## Features

-- Provides easy-to-use functions for speech-to-text transcription and translation with multi language support.
+- Just add one component to your BP and you are ready to use it.
 - No python or any separated servers needed.
-- Demo project available on GitHub.
+- Demo project available on [GitHub](https://github.com/Akiya-Research-Institute/WhisperRealtime-Demo).